LevianDanProduction/MKU_Assignment-Texas_Holdem_Calculator/README.md

 # MKU_Assignment Texas_Holdem_Calcualtor
  A probability solver for texas holdem poker

-The documnatation of the porject can be seen here:
+The documnatation of the porject can be seen [here](Project Presentation.pdf)

 Instructions to run: